alissaom/slate/source/index.md

 The Clarifai API is an image and video recognition service.

-Give your applications the gift of sight.

-TODO(madadam): more!

 The best way to understand the power of our API is to see it in action with our [Demo](http://clarifai.com) where you can upload your own photos and video to see what's in them.